-Thalaivi First Look: Kangana Ranaut As Jayalalithaa Will Make Your Jaw Dropped!
+Thalaivi First Look: Kangana Ranaut As Jayalalithaa Will Make Your Jaw Drop!

 Watch the sneak-peek here.

-Kangana Ranaut has once again got completely into the skin of the character, and is almost unrecognizable.
-Not only are her dance moves as the younger Jayalalithaa on point, she has nailed the aura and commanding personality as the legendary politician.
+Kangana Ranaut has once again got completely into the skin of the character, and is almost unrecognisable.
+Not only are her dance moves as the younger Jayalalithaa on point, she has also nailed the aura and commanding personality as the legendary politician.

-After producing Judgementall Hai Kya, producer Shaailesh R Singh is proud to associate with Thalaivi, ''I'm happy to collaborate with Kangana yet again after Tanu Weds Manu and Judgemental Hai Kya.
+After producing Judgementall Hai Kya, producer Shaailesh R Singh is proud to associate with Thalaivi. ''I'm happy to collaborate with Kangana yet again after Tanu Weds Manu and Judgemental Hai Kya.
 There couldn't have been anyone other than Kangana to ace and portray this legendary public figure!
 We can't wait to showcase her incredible journey to the world on 26th June, 2020," he said in an official statement.

-Produced by Vishnu Vardhan Iduri and Shaailesh R Singh and directed by Vijay, 'Thalaivi' is slated to hit the big screens in Hindi, Tamil and Telugu on 26th June, 2020.

 Kangana Ranaut Opens Up About Her Difficulty In Learning Tamil